On this page

 3. Isolating risk

-Setting up a second SMSF can allow higher-risk investments to be isolated.
-This can be important when other SMSF assets need to be protected from any claims.
-For example, if the SMSF owns property, setting up a separate SMSF for this asset class can protect other SMSF assets from any public liability claims for injury or loss (if there is no or inadequate public liability insurance cover).
+Setting up a second SMSF allows higher risk investments to be isolated from other super assets to protect against potential claims.
+For example, if the SMSF owns several properties, setting up a separate fund to hold these assets can protect your other super assets from a costly public liability claim for injury or loss.

-What are the potential downsides of running two SMSFs?
+What are the potential downsides of running multiple SMSFs?

 Establishing a second SMSF means you are up for an additional set of establishment costs, which can include a CGT liability and stamp duty on any assets transferred from the existing SMSF to the new fund.